 The results will be incorporated into comprehensive lake management plans throughout the County to help preserve undeveloped shoreline and preserve/restore any disturbed or eroding shoreline areas.
+Any projects that invest in shoreline restoration and/or preservation of natural shorelines would benefit Big Green Lake.

 Big Green Lake Diagnostic and Feasibility Study (2016-2019)